BlueBrain/luigi-tools/README.md

 * add several types of optional parameters.
 * add a `OutputLocalTarget` class to help building an output tree.
 * add a mixin that adds a `--rerun` parameter that forces a given task to run again even if its targets exist, and also rerun all the tasks that depend on this one.
+* add a mixin to remove the output of failed tasks which is likely to be corrupted or incomplete.
+This feature applies the default behaviour of a [snakemake][snakemake_url] rule (Task).
 * add a new `@copy_params` mechanism to copy the parameters from a task to another (the `@inherits` gives the same object to all the inheriting tasks while `@copy_params` only copies the definition of the parameter so each inheriting task can be given a different value).
 * add functions to get and display the dependency graph of a given task.
 * add a mechanism to setup templates for the `luigi.cfg` files, so the user just has to update specific values instead of copying the entire `luigi.cfg`.